-Dr. Helen H. Jensen is a professor of economics and leads a research group focused on food and nutrition programs in the Center for Agricultural and Rural Development at Iowa State University, an internationally recognized research center that addresses issues of the food, agricultural, and natural resource sectors.
-Her research interests include the design of food and nutrition programs and policies, assessment of nutritional enhancement of foods, food demand and markets, linkages between agricultural policies and nutrition, and food-safety regulations.
-She has led projects that analyze food demand, involve dietary, nutritional, and health assessment as well as design and implement food consumption surveys in the United States as well as in several developing countries.
-Dr. Jensen was elected Fellow of the Agricultural and Applied Economics Association (AAEA) in 2012 and has served on the Executive Board of AAEA and the Council on Food, Agriculture, and Resource Economics (C-FARE).
-She has served on several committees of the National Academies of Sciences, Engineering, and Medicine including the recent Committee to Review Women, Infants, and Children Food Packages.
-She also chaired the Planning Committee for a Workshop on Exploring the True Cost of Food, and is an active member of the Food Forum.
-Dr. Jensen holds a Ph.D. in agricultural economics from the University of Wisconsin.
+Dr. Helen H. Jensen is Professor of Economics and leads a research group focused on food and nutrition programs in the Center for Agricultural and Rural Development at Iowa State University, an internationally recognized research center that addresses issues of the food, agricultural, and natural resource sectors.
+Her current research focuses on the design of food and nutrition programs and policies, assessment of nutritional enhancement of foods, food demand and markets, linkages between agricultural policies and nutrition, and food-safety regulations.
+She has led projects that analyze food demand, involve dietary, nutritional, and health assessment and implement food con-sumption surveys in the United States as well as in several developing countries.
+Dr. Jensen was elected Fellow of the Agricultural and Applied Economics Association (AAEA) in 2012 and has served on the Executive Board of AAEA and the Council on Food, Agriculture, and Resource Eco-nomics (C-FARE).
+She has served on several committees of the National Academies of Sciences, Engineering, and Medicine including the recent Committee to Review Women, Infants, and Chil-dren Food Packages.
+She is an active member of the Food Forum.
+Dr. Jensen received her B.A. in Economics from Carleton College, M.S. in Applied Economics from the University of Minnesota, and Ph.D. in Agricultural Economics from the University of Wisconsin–Madison.

 Colorado State University

-Dr. Robin Lougee is the IBM Research Lead for Consumer Products & Agriculture.
-Robin chairs the 2017 Syngenta Crop Challenge Award in Analytics Prize Committee and serves on the Advisory Committee for the World Agri-Tech Innovation Summit.
+Dr. Robin Lougee is the IBM Research Lead for Consumer Products & Agriculture and a member of the IBM Industry Academy.
+She is the Chair of the Steering Committee of the Consultative Group on International Agricultural Research (CGIAR) Platform for Big Data in Agriculture and the founding chair of the Syngenta Crop Challenge in Analytics Prize awarded by the Institute for Op-erations Research and the Management Sciences (INFORMS) Analytics Society.
+Dr. Lougee serves on the Advisory Council for the Food Science Department at Cornell University and the Advisory Committee for the World Agri-Tech Innovation Summit.
 She is an industrial research scientist with a strong track record of delivering innovation to IBM and its customers.
-Robin pioneered the creation of COIN-OR, an open-source foundry for computational operations research, and led its growth to an independent non-profit that has served the scientific and business community for over 15 years.
-She was elected to the Board of INFORMS, the largest society in the world for professionals in the field of operations research, management science and analytics, Chair of the INFORMS Computing Society, and President of the Fora of Women in ORMS.
-She is a past Associate Editor of Surveys in Operations Research.
-Robin earned a Ph.D. in Mathematical Sciences from Clemson University in 1993.
+Dr. Lougee pioneered the creation of Computational Infrastructure for Operations Research (COIN-OR), an open-source foundry for computational operations research, and led its growth to an independent nonprofit that has served the scientific and business community for more than 15 years.
+She was elected to the Board of INFORMS, the largest society in the world for professionals in the field of operations re-search, management science and analytics, Chair of the INFORMS Computing Society, and Presi-dent of the Fora of Women in Operations Research and the Management Sciences (ORMS).
+Dr. Lougee is a past Associate Editor of Surveys in Operations Research.
+She earned a Ph.D. in Math-ematical Sciences from Clemson University in 1993.

 Gregory V. Lowry